 Our rental for 10 days was €380.
 In addition, we were charged a €45 drop-off fee for returning it at a different airport.
 And, of course, we bought full coverage insurance for the 10 days for €200.
 Don’t skimp on car insurance even if that means an increase to your US West Coast travel budget.

 Total cost for transportation = €725 (rental car for 10 days)

-If you want to save money Rent an RV and you will have accommodation and transportation all in one.
+If you want to save money Rent an RV in the USA and you will have accommodation and transportation all in one.

 ADVICE FOR SAVING MONEY on CAR RENTAL